Photon Management in Two-Dimensional Disordered Media

-This behavior is perfectly explained by the distribution of resonances shown in Fig.~\ref{fig6_abs_enh_amorphous}B for the amorphous case.
-At frequencies below to $t/\lambda \approx 0.07$, a depletion of the density of $k$-space resonances in the radiative zone is observed.
-Due to their very low number, light incident from free space on the film crosses it almost without being scattered.
-This peculiar phenomenon is specific to our system of finite thickness and illustrates nicely that the coupling process is not a property of the single scatterer but that of the disordered medium as a whole, in both the random and amorphous cases.
+This behavior is perfectly explained by the distribution of resonances shown in Fig.~\ref{fig3}b for the amorphous case.
+At frequencies below to $t/\lambda \approx 0.07$, a depletion of the density of resonances in the radiative zone is observed.
+Due to their very low number, light incident from free space on the film crosses it almost without coupling to the in-plane modes.
+This peculiar phenomenon is specific to our system of finite thickness and illustrates nicely that the coupling process (in both the random and amorphous cases) is not a property of the single scatterer but that of a collection of neighbouring scatterers.